X

 Any “handmade” or personalized brew is another way to define craft beer.

-The popularity of this style of beer increased in the 1990s, a time when sales were falling as a result of breweries producing unappealing beers.
+The popularity of this beer style increased in the 1990s when sales were falling due to breweries producing unappealing beers.

 Many breweries were more concerned with making money than with the customers’ tasting experiences.